Haryana IPS officer's 'suicide': Rohtak SP transferred; family refuses consent for post-mortem

 In a 'final note' purportedly left behind by Kumar (52), a 2001-batch Indian Police Service (IPS) officer, after he allegedly shot himself dead at his residence on Tuesday, he had accused eight senior cops, including Bijarniya and Haryana DGP Shatrujeet Kapur, of "blatant caste-based discrimination, targeted mental harassment, public humiliation and atrocities".

-In a brief official order issued on Saturday, IPS officer Surinder Singh Bhoria was appointed as the new Rohtak SP.
+In a brief official order issued on Saturday, IPS officer Surinder Singh Bhoria was appointed as the new Rohtak SP, and he assumed the charge of his new posting.
 It said the posting order of Bijarniya will be issued separately.
-There was no mention of Puran Kumar's death case.

 Meanwhile, Kumar's family objected to shifting the body of the IPS officer from the Government Multi-Speciality Hospital in Sector 16 here to the Post Graduate Institute of Medical Education and Research (PGIMER) on Saturday, "without their knowledge".

-Unless justice is delivered to the family and action is taken in the matter, post-mortem and cremation will not be allowed, said Kumar, who is a member of a 31-member committee formed by the outfit to ensure that the family's demands and concerns are addressed by authorities.
+Unless justice is delivered to the family and action is taken in the matter, post-mortem and cremation will not be allowed, said Kumar, who is a member of the 31-member committee.

-Another representative of the committee told reporters here that DGP Haryana Kapur and outgoing Rohtak SP Narendra Bijarniya should be terminated from service and arrested.
+Another representative of the committee demanded that DGP Kapur and Bijarniya should be sacked and arrested.

+Several political leaders across parties visited Amneet P Kumar's Sector-24 residence here to express condolences.

-Prominent leaders who met the IPS officer's wife included Congress leaders Randeep Singh Surjewala, Deepender Hooda and Charanjit Singh Channi and AAP leader Manish Sisodia.
+Prominent leaders who met the IPS officer's wife were Punjab Chief Minister Bhagwant Mann, Congress leaders Randeep Singh Surjewala, Deepender Hooda, former Punjab chief minister Charanjit Singh Channi and Kumari Selja, AAP leader Manish Sisodia, Haryana Congress chief Rao Narender Singh and Azad Samaj Party (Kanshi Ram) leader Chandra Sekhar Azad.

+Mann asked the Centre and the Haryana government to ensure justice to them.

+On allegations that the Haryana government was "trying to save top officers", Mann said there must be something when names are not mentioned in the FIR.

 Surjewala said the IPS officer's "suicide" has shaken the soul of the country.
 "It is a heart-wrenching incident," he said.